jrd/dca_format/README.md

 Image files are docker images extracted in gzipped tar format.

-The saved image name should have been in the `app/component:target_env-version` format.
+The saved image name should be in the `app/component:target_env-version` format.

 This should be in sync with what is described in the `metadata` file, especially the `app`, `target_env` and `version` for each component.